Awethon/awethon.github.io/content/posts/scala-wrappers.md

   )
 {{< / highlight >}}
 \
-Although initialization is in reverse order (compared to traits) might be confusing.
+Although initialization is in reverse order (compared to mixins) might be confusing.
 With the power of Scala implicits, it is pretty easy to make code look like mixins are being added to a class.

 {{< highlight scala >}}